Essential Excel Keyboard Shortcuts for M&A and Finance

 Ctrl + Shift + Arrow Keys Select a range of cells up to the edge of your data.

 Ctrl + Left-Click (Mouse) Start a new (sub) selection.
-You could also use Shift + F8, though we believe using the mouse is more efficient here.
+You could also use Shift + F8, though using the mouse is often faster.

 Shift + Left-Click (Mouse) Select the region between the current selection and the clicked cell.